 2. Internal Audit Adds Measurable Value to the Business

-It may seem like overhead is constantly being reduced, but company cost-cutting makes it more important than ever for internal audit departments to prove their contributions to company initiatives.
+It may seem like overhead is continuously reduced, but company cost cutting makes it more important than ever for internal audit departments to prove their contributions to company initiatives.
 Performance metrics are the evidence internal audit teams need to show their alignment with the business’s strategic objectives.
-Successful audit teams are ones that can clearly and effectively measure how their activities are supporting company goals, which puts them in a strong position to demonstrate their value to the audit committee.
+Effective audit teams can clearly and effectively measure how their activities are supporting company goals, which puts them in a strong position to demonstrate their value to the audit committee.

 Effective performance metrics to track include:

 - A demonstrated decrease in issues and deficiencies year over year, due to education, audit results, and enhanced strategic partnerships with the business.

 - Decreased financial loss due to fraud year over year.